tinuzz/wp-plugin-trackserver/readme.txt

 Trackserver, being a WordPress plugin, can only support HTTP-based protocols for tracking.
-Many tracking devices use TCP- but not HTTP-based protocols for online tracking, and as sucht, Trackserver cannot support them, at least not without some middleware that translates the device's protocol to HTTP.
+Many tracking devices use TCP- but not HTTP-based protocols for online tracking, and as such, Trackserver cannot support them, at least not without some middleware that translates the device's protocol to HTTP.

 If a device or an app does use HTTP as a transport, adding support for it in